sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 5.2 Random Forest Model

-In the random forest model for multi class classification, we have tuned the model for mtry parameter.
+In the random forest model for multi-class classification, we have tuned the mtry parameter.
 Mtry parameter in random forest refers to the number of features we select by random sampling while building each tree in the forest.
 We have obtained an optimal mtry of 28 as seen from the following plot.

 ![**Figure 2: Tuning Parameters for Random Forest**](/images/Mtry_RandomForest.png)